heiniglab/scPower/README.md

 runShiny()
 ```

-## Reproduction of paper plots
+## Vignettes for introduction and for reproduction of paper plots

-All plots shown in the manuscript were created with the package.
-To reproduce them, the code can be found in the corresponding vignette called 'reproduce-paper-plots'.
-It is not created by default when downloading the package, instead the specific parameter need to be set:
+The package provides two vignettes for the user.
+The first one, called "introduction-powerScPop", is a user manual describing all functions with small toy examples.
+The second one, called "reproduce-paper-plots", shows how all plots in the manuscript were created with the package.
+The vignettes are not incorporated by default when downloading the package, instead the specific parameter need to be set:

 ```{R}
 devtools::install_github("KatharinaSchmid/powerScPop",build_vignettes=TRUE)